matt70iu/Project-4-fullstack-v2/README.md

 ## Features

-The user is greeted with the homepage  which contains the menu bar which contains a list of categories, while also giving the user the option to register or login.
+The user is greeted with the homepage  which contains the menu bar within which there is a list of categories, while also giving the user the option to register or login.

 ![Home-page](screenshots/home-page.png)